-The Nielsen Eye Center has performed over 15000+ successful LASIK procedures.
+The Nielsen Eye Center has performed over 30,000+ successful LASIK procedures.
 Dr. Steven Nielsen was one of the first surgeons in the New England area to perform Lasik in 1997 and the first surgeon in the Boston area to perform the bilateral LASIK procedure.
 In addition, Dr. Moreira has performed thousands of refractive procedures.
 She is the clinic instructor for surgery at the Brown University Division of Ophthalmology.
+Dr. Khanna has also joined the team and brings extensive knowledge of LASIK procedures to Nielsen Eye Center.

 The LASIK procedure is ideal for patients with prescriptions between -8.00 to +4.00 Diopters and with mild to severe astigmatism.
 Only an in-depth evaluation can truly determine if a patient is a LASIK candidate.
 The Nielsen Eye Center offers free LASIK consultations for all interested patients.